 1. Download your leads as a CSV: Beneath your lead form extension in Google Ads, you’ll note a blue link to “download leads.”
 This will allow you to download the contact information from each lead form extension.
 You’ll need to download these leads often because Google will only store leads for 30 days.

 2. Set up a webhook integration for Google lead form extension: To feed these new leads directly into a CRM, you’ll need to add a webhook URL and key to your lead form extension.
 Once integrated, you’ll be able to send test data to view testing states and results.
 Confirm within your CRM that you have received the test data in the correct format.

 Lead form extensions are a great new option, but these ad extensions do have some limitations:

-These new lead form extensions offer a revolutionary new solution to help advertisers convert more mobile searchers.
-As they roll out to more advertisers, be sure to add these to your accounts and then adjust your mobile bids to make the most of this new mobile ad extension.
+These lead form extensions offer a revolutionary solution to help advertisers convert more mobile searchers.
+As they roll out to more advertisers, be sure to add these to your accounts and then adjust your mobile bids to make the most of this mobile ad extension.